Read Time: 5 minutes

 • Firms that disperse authority vertically from the headquarters to the field for the lower-level pricing decisions also tend to outperform.

-Hence, pricing isn’t just a matter for marketing, sales or finance.
+Hence, pricing decisions aren’t just a matter for marketing, sales or finance.
 It requires all of them working together.
 And, it requires getting them to work together across the organization, across borders and across business units.
-To get it all done and done right, it requires the support of pricing professionals to accelerate and improve their decision-making skills.
+To get it all done and done right, pricing decisions require the support of pricing professionals to accelerate and improve their decision-making skills.

 Learn More